 General Provisions

-All wineries that receive local agency oversight shall enroll under this General Order.
+All wineries shall be enrolled under this General Order.

+Dischargers shall submit all technical and monitoring reports, monitoring data, notifications of General Order violations (e.g., spills, containment failures, surface water discharges), and other such correspondence related to General Order requirements concurrently to the local agency and regional water board.

 The State Water Board and regional water boards retain enforcement authority related to this General Order regardless of Discharger participation in a local agency oversight program.

-The regional water board may limit the General Order tiers covered by a Local Agency Oversight Program.
+The regional water board may limit this General Order tiers covered by a Local Agency Oversight Program.

 The local agency acts as an administrator in implementing the requirements of this General Order.